parttimenerd/jdwp/README.md

 - running the JVM endpoint of the tunnel directly as a javaagent
   - it does not work because stopping the JVM stops the debugging threads too
   - solution: run the tunnel as a separate Java process
+- running the tunnel in two separate threads (one for the JVM and one for the client side)
+  - it introduces the need for synchronization between two threads which lead to bugs in the which where hard to debug
+  - solution: use a single thread and poll the two input streams in sequence

 TODO
 ----
-- when trying to get a thread dump
+- when trying to get a thread dump with IntelliJ I get the following
 ```
 1653406615,339:      Reply[  61550]: new ReplyOrError<>(61550, new jdwp.ObjectReferenceCmds.GetValuesReply(61550, new ListValue<>(Type.LIST, List.of(PrimitiveValue.wrap(5)))))
 1653406615,340:    Request[  61551]: new jdwp.ObjectReferenceCmds.GetValuesRequest(61551, new ObjectReference(1L), new ListValue<>(Type.LIST, List.of(new ObjectReferenceCmds.GetValuesRequest.Field(new... (-13 more)